-I hated this day!
+I hated this day, heading from Patagonia to Tunnel Spring!
 Well, that’s not really true.
 It was just very taxing.

-I left Patagonia and bumped into Cashmere, Cookie and Tick Tock.
+So, I left Patagonia and immediately bumped into Cashmere, Cookie and Tic Toc.
 It was fun hiking with them for the first hour.
 Cookie gave me all sorts of tips on dehydrating food.
 Not sure I’ll ever do that, but her meals sound awesome.

 The three stopped for a snack an hour in, and I elected to continue on.
 All three hike faster than me, and I didn’t want to slow them down.
 Plus, we were on a detour that added miles and I already had 18+ to log today.
 I needed to keep moving.

 The detour was reasonably pleasant; the route was rolling hills and hiking on wide, ranch roads.
 I stopped around noon to filter water from Anaconda Spring, then was joined by Warden, who I’d met a day or two ago.

 Canyon Adventure En Route to Tunnel Spring